 The Company was incorporated under the Business Corporations Act (British Columbia) on September 13, 2013.
 On August 1, 2018, the Company acquired HealthVue.
-The Company's main revenue is generated from the operation and management of primary care clinics.
+On January 28, 2019, the company acquired Cloud Practice.
+The Company's main revenue is generated from the operation and management of both primary care clinics and from the sale of healthcare software using a software as a service ("SAAS") model.

-HealthVue operates 4 primary care clinics based in the Lower Mainland in British Columbia.
+HealthVue provides telemedicine visits remotely and full-service family practice from its four clinic locations in the Lower Mainland in British Columbia.
 The clinics are fully digitized and inter-connected using the latest in healthcare technology.
-Over the past 18 months, HealthVue has been one of the pioneers of incorporating bricks and mortar locations with telemedicine as a form of healthcare delivery to their patients.
-They have also been one of the few clinics offering 24/7 real-time online booking for their patients through their website and app - available free of charge on the iOS and Android platforms.
+HealthVue has been one of the pioneers of incorporating bricks and mortar locations with telemedicine as a form of healthcare delivery to their patients.